Floffah/mangium/README.md

 When using Mangium, please remember that it was made to be free to use, just work, and no more than that.
 If you want a big feature that could quite easily be a plugin, it probably is a plugin and if not make one.
 Collaborated should be minimal-ish

-Mangium is very plugin driven.
-A lot of the stuff it does it part of a built in plugin that may be enabled or disabled depending on what you choose during setup

 ## Usage
 See [the wiki](https://github.com/Floffah/mangium/wiki) to learn how to use and set up.